 |Selenium||Meat, chicken, seafood, milk, whole grains, nuts, and vegetables|

-However, in such observational studies it is difficult to rule out other factors that may play a role.
+However, it is difficult to rule out other factors that may play a role.
 For example, people who take vitamins may also exercise more or take better care of themselves in other ways.
 Such factors make the results of these studies less reliable.

 Scientists in the early 1990s raised the possibility that other factors in fruits and vegetables besides the major antioxidants were responsible for their beneficial health effects.
 Or, alternatively, that antioxidant ingredients had to be present in certain combinations, or in the context of a whole food.
 Nonetheless, based on studies that showed positive physiologic changes when these antioxidants were taken, many scientists remained convinced that isolated antioxidant supplements should be helpful.
 So, they tested this theory in a large study, enrolling tens of thousands of people who took antioxidant supplements for several years.